Ritenour Husky Health Center Q & A

 Does the center dispense medication needed to treat the student?
 Does the student bring that back to school with him/her?

 The Husky Health Center does not distribute medications.
 If a prescription medication is deemed necessary by the provider, the center will contact the family’s preferred pharmacy with prescriptions.
 Parents will be responsible for picking up and paying for the medication.
-The center will provide immunizations for students who need them pending parent/guardian approval.
-Information regarding discounts on prescriptions can be accessed by clicking here.

 What other school districts have school-based health centers?